California Rollover Accident Attorney

 Collapsing roofs change the way vehicle occupants move within the vehicle as the vehicle rolls.
 They also trap victims within the car.
 A collapsing roof is more likely to strike the heads of occupants.
 There is now little doubt that “roof crush” contributes to the serious injuries that vehicle rollovers produce.

-Injuries Caused by Rollover Collisions
+Injuries Caused by Rollover Accident

 Ejection from a car during a rollover is often fatal.
 If the crash victim survives, serious injuries and permanent disabling conditions are common.
 Those include internal injuries, spinal injuries that lead to paralysis, brain injuries, and broken bones.
 When victims are not ejected, extensive crash damage to all sides of a vehicle often traps occupants within the car.